Sid's been a therapist and life coach for over 30 years. He seeks out the best ways to succeed in life.

 Independence: Discovering Our Dreams and Making Them Real

 Habits one, two, and three, which Covey calls the habits of independence, are much more than that.
 They are a process for discovering our unique life purpose or calling.
 Let's take a closer look.
 (You can use the link after each bullet to learn more about the habit.)

-- Habit 1: Be Proactive does not mean "jump in and get things done," though may people seem to think it does.
-It means to live truly from our own deepest understanding of life's principles and our values.
+- Habit 1: Be Proactive does not mean "jump in and get things done," though many people seem to think it does.
+It means to live truly from our own deepest understanding of life's principles and values.